befair/solomon-board/doc-dev/source/install.rst

-How to install
+Howw to install
 ==============
 .. todo:: add the source.list repo

 Overview
 ^^^^^^^^
-The installation process is expplained in the following paragraphs.
+The installation process is explained in the following paragraphs.
 The installation process may take over one hour.
-Is highly recomanded to chose NginX over Apache.
+Is highly recommended to chose NginX over Apache.
 Make sure to have a micro SD card.
 This guide makes use of an Linux based distribution to install raspbian on the rpi.
-Some basic knolwedge with bash coding is required.
+Some basic knowledge with bash coding is required.
 The connection with the rpi use the ssh protocol on a linux machine.
-Some stepes requires to be root.
+Some steps requires to be root.
 Run ``$ su`` to be root or ``$ sudo -i`` if you want to provide the user password.

 Operating System
 ^^^^^^^^^^^^^^^^
 Here are the instruction to setup the system basing on *Raspbian Jessie Lite*.
-Use the *Lite* version, beacuse there is not need to use more programs.
+Use the *Lite* version, because there is not need to use more programs.

 #.
 Download the `Raspbian "Jessie" Lite <https://www.raspberrypi.org/downloads/raspbian/>`_.
 #.
 Unzip it into your preferred folder: ``unzip path/of/file.zip -d destination/folder``
 #.
-Insert the SD card into an adaptor and connect it to the computer
+Insert the SD card into an adapter and connect it to the computer
 #.
 Use `dd <https://en.wikipedia.org/wiki/Dd_(Unix)>`_ to write the image on the SD.
 WARNING: check carefully the path of your inserted SD card.
    ``dd if=<path/to/file.iso> of=<path/to/sd p.e. /dev/sdb>``